vacary/docker/docs/source/images.rst

 | ``dev-env-base``         | |dev-env-base|       | Base image, not for end users.                  |
 +--------------------------+----------------------+-------------------------------------------------+

-Note: The *Build Status* column refers to the latest *attempted* build.
-Even if a build is marked as failed, there will still be a working image on the ``latest`` tag that you can use.
+.. note:: The *Build Status* column refers to the latest *attempted* build.
+Even if a build is marked
+          as failed, there will still be a working image on the ``latest`` tag that you can use.

 Detailed image descriptions
 ---------------------------